manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
 While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
 Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

 Note: Currently Faveo supports only Mysql-8.0 and MariaDB-10.6.
-Note: The below steps only installs the package, but does not setup the database required by Faveo.
+Note: The below steps only install the package, but do not set up the database required by Faveo.
 This is done later in the instructions.

-In CentOS-8-Stream mariadb-server-10.6 is available from the default Repo's.So instead of downloading and adding other Repos you could simply install MariadDB-10.6 by running the following commands.
+In CentOS-8-Stream mariadb-server-10.6 is available from the default Repo’s.
+So, instead of downloading and adding other Repos, you could simply install MariaDB-10.6 by running the following commands.

 ```sh
 curl -LsS -O https://downloads.mariadb.com/MariaDB/mariadb_repo_setup